 Though it is recommended that adults get at least 35-60 minutes of exercise a day, that doesn’t mean it has to be all at once.
 Consider breaking up your workouts so that you can fit them into your schedule better.
 Remember to follow a routine to maintain a sense of normalcy and listen to your body.

-For more information on how to stay active and the benefits of regular exercise, contact Spine and Injury Center San Jose today.
+For more information on how to stay active and the benefits of regular exercise, contact Spine and Injury Medical Center today.